tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 <p>The other lawyer, AP Singh, had said in a previous televised interview: "If my daughter or sister engaged in pre-marital activities and disgraced herself and allowed herself to lose face and character by doing such things, I would most certainly take this sort of sister or daughter to my farmhouse, and in front of my entire family, I would put petrol on her and set her alight."
 </p>

 <p>Such Talibani comments reflects the sad state of affairs of our country.
 And these men are not exceptions.
-Even our politicians are party to such comment.
+Even our politicians are party to such comments.
 </p>

 <p>In June 2013 in Bhopal, former Rajya Sabha MP and currently vice-president of BJP, Raghunandan Sharma, had said, “Girls should stop wearing skin-tight jeans because they show the body in its natural shape, and that’s not good.
 Nari ki ek maryada hoti hai.’’